riefer02/tolberts-cms/plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.1.5.3**

+* Updated: Security hardening for REST API endpoints

 **New in Version 4.1.5.2**

 * Fixed: Conflicts with third-party plugins that may cause shortcodes to fail parsing

 **New in Version 4.1.5.1**